getsolus/solus-site.github.io/content/blog/solus-3-released.md

 {{< altimg "2017/08/budgie-10/Budgie_Panel_Dockmode.jpg" >}}

-As if Budgie panels couldn't improve more, we've also introduced a Dock mode for panels, which leverage our Icon Tasklist and some positioning magic, enabling you to put a dock on any side of your display!
+As if Budgie panels couldn't improve more, we've also introduced a Dock mode for panels, enabling you to put a dock on any side of your display!

 This Dock mode also uses a custom CSS class, which means theme developers have the ability to implement custom styling.